-Applied Physics involves selected coursework and research chosen from among a variety of applied topics in physics and cognate areas in the sciences, mathematics, and computer science.
-Applied Physics is intended to prepare students for graduate work in engineering, graduate work in a health-related profession, or for entry-level employment in a variety of technical fields immediately following graduation.
+Applied Physics involves selected coursework and research from various applied topics in physics and cognate areas in the sciences, mathematics, and computer science.
+Applied Physics is intended to prepare students for graduate work in engineering, graduate work in a health-related profession, or entry-level employment in various technical fields immediately following graduation.

 Pre-Engineering is intended for students who plan to transfer to an undergraduate engineering program after completing two years of study at Carson-Newman.
-Students interested in obtaining a fouryear degree and then entering into a graduate engineering program should follow the Applied Physics emphasis.
+Students interested in obtaining a four-year degree and entering a graduate engineering program should follow the Applied Physics emphasis.